tecknokitty/FS22-Electro-Pack/Readme.txt

 big thanks to Eco mod pack by Louminia for inspiration and for making a better mod than me I just applyed the changes Louminia did for thier mod to every vehicle

 I had to cut some corneres to make sure I didn't go insane but it should be playable for now!

+V1.0.1

+made all motor start times 200ms

+no need to wait when you don't use explosives in your vehicle ;)